-Two federal Model System grants establish Kessler Foundation Research Center as a center of excellence for both traumatic brain injury (TBI) and spinal cord injury (SCI) research.
+Two federal Model System grants establish Kessler Foundation as a center of excellence for both traumatic brain injury (TBI) and spinal cord injury (SCI) research.
 Model Systems are comprehensive networks that promote independent and collaborative research that will improve the national standard of care for individuals with these devastating injuries.
-Model Systems are funded by large, multi-year grants sponsored by the National Institute on Disability and Rehabilitation Research.
-While there are 14 model SCI systems and 16 TBI model systems in the US, Kessler Foundation Research Center is one of only six centers to have dual model systems—Northern New Jersey SCI System and Northern New Jersey TBI System.
-These model systems are collaborative efforts with UMDNJ–University Hospital and Kessler Institute for Rehabilitation.
+Model Systems are funded by large, multi-year grants sponsored by the National Institute on Disability, Independent Living and Rehabilitation Research.
+While there are 14 model SCI systems and 16 TBI model systems in the US, Kessler Foundation is one of only eight centers to have dual model systems—Northern New Jersey SCI System and Northern New Jersey TBI System.
+These model systems are collaborative efforts with Kessler Institute for Rehabilitation.

-Kessler Foundation Research Center is staffed by investigators with advanced degrees in a variety of disciplines including neuroscience, neuropsychology, neurology, bioengineering, and rehabilitation medicine.
+Kessler Foundation is staffed by investigators with advanced degrees in a variety of disciplines including neuroscience, neuropsychology, neurology, bioengineering, public health, employment research, education and rehabilitation medicine.
 Research findings are reported at national and international meetings and in the medical and scientific literature.
 In 2010 alone, Kessler Foundation researchers published more than 60 articles in medical and scientific journals including Stroke, International Journal of Health Psychology, Journal of Spinal Cord Medicine, Brain & Cognition, Archives of Physical Medicine & Rehabilitation, Journal of Head Trauma Rehabilitation, Neuropsychology, Cognitive & Behavioral Neurology, Journal of Biomechanics, Journal of the Neurological Sciences, and Disability and Rehabilitation.

-Current grant funding for the laboratories includes: National Institutes of Health, National Institute of Disability and Rehabilitation, National Multiple Sclerosis Society, New Jersey Brain Injury Commission, Kessler Foundation, and many more.
+Current grant funding includes: National Institutes of Health, National Institute on Disability, Independent Living, and Rehabilitation Research, National Multiple Sclerosis Society, New Jersey SCI Research Commission, New Jersey Brain Injury Commission, Kessler Foundation, the Hearst Foundation, and many more.

 The Research Laboratories: